A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 Treasure was provided for a party of 4.
 If you have additional party members, include additional treasure and items per the "Full level to Wealth Chart" and accompanying information linked above.

 Note there is no contingency in the treasure.
-If your players miss something early on in the adventure then add bonus items later on to balance it out.
+If your players miss something early on in the adventure, you may need to include additional items later.

 ### General Encounter Advice